 If you do not meet all of these requirements, but meet most of them and have demonstrated your ability to succeed, you can request instructor permission to participate in this program.
 If you are a Registered Nurse, you may be exempt from the college-level science requirements.
 To request instructor permission, please email a brief explanation of your qualifications for this program to email@example.com with the subject line “Cannabis Certificate Instructor Permission Request.”

-What is the difference between the on-demand modules and the certificate?
+What is the difference between the online modules and the certificate?

 Who is this for?

 Our seven-week, online professional certificate is designed for:

 - Physician assistants

 What is the time commitment per week?
 What types of assignments will there be?

 We estimate that students will spend an average of 8-10 hours a week on course instruction.
 This will be a combination of readings, viewings, discussion boards, assignments, and research.

 There are three live synchronous sessions, each on a Friday.
 These sessions will be used to discuss key concepts related to the modules, to ask questions of faculty, and to share peer-to-peer knowledge on the topic.
 Session dates are announced at the start of the course.
 Live sessions may be added or cancelled at the discretion of the instructor.